WHO experts advise J&J jab for coronavirus mutants | DW | 17.03.2021

 The COVID-19 vaccine developed by US pharma firm Johnson & Johnson has shown itself effective in countries where coronavirus variants are spreading, advisers from the UN's health agency said on Wednesday.

-The single-shot vaccine was approved by the World Health Organization on Friday, joining the Pfizer-BioNTech and AstraZeneca jabs, which both require two doses, in receiving the WHO's blessing.
+The single-shot vaccine was approved by the World Health Organization on Friday, joining the BioNTech-Pfizer and AstraZeneca jabs, which both require two doses, in receiving the WHO's blessing.

 "After reviewing the evidence, we have a vaccine that shows to be safe and it shows to have the necessary efficacy to be recommended for use by us in people over the age of 18, without an upper age limit," said Alejandro Cravioto, the chair of the WHO's Strategic Advisory Group of Experts (SAGE) on Immunization.